smehrbrodt/nextcloud-libreoffice-online/README.md

 The configuration is stored in a docker volume.
 This way LibreOffice Online can be configured on the host system and the config will not be overwritten when updating the docker container.

 The volume is created by docker-compose.
-You can find the location of the config file with `docker volume inspect libreoffice-online_config-volume`.
+You can find the location of the config file with `docker volume inspect libreofficeonline_config-volume`.
-You should see the mount point like `/var/lib/docker/volumes/libreoffice-online_config-volume/_data`.
+You should see the mount point like `/var/lib/docker/volumes/libreofficeonline_config-volume/_data`.
 The file `loolwsd.xml` in that directory is the main config file.

 Edit it to your liking, then restart the container: `docker-compose restart`